YuriyKrasnobokiy/wander-wheels/README.md

 ## Installation

-# Clone to your PC
+Clone to your PC

-# Install dependencies --- npm i
+Install dependencies --- npm i

-# Run with the command --- npm start
+Run with the command --- npm start

 ## Used technologies

 React, Redux Toolkit, Styled-Components, Mockapi, some libs for notification and loader.

-## Used technologies